 XXX189 Introduction to University Honors Program [XXX indicated students will enroll by college.
 All 189 sections will have the same content and format]

-2. Courses: Four (4) for-credit academic courses - 12 credits minimum 3.
-Experiences: Three (3) co-curricular experiences and/or additional for-credit academic courses - total credits will vary: no minimum.
+- 2. Courses: Four (4) for-credit academic courses - 12 credits minimum academic courses - total credits will vary: no minimum.